enewton3/launch-counter/README.md

 - incorporating past launch search ----tick----
 - incorporating other parts of the launch library api like astronaut look up, space events, dockings, etc.
 - look into geolocation and showing what space objects are overhead right now
-- body background is APOD
+- body background is APOD ---tick----

 ## Project Schedule